 Carpet and tile are major investments that add significantly to the quality, beauty, comfort and warmth to your home.
-Proper care and maintenance not only protects your living surfaces, it gives added value to your flooring investment by providing you with many years of use.
+Proper care and maintenance not only protects your living surfaces, but it also gives added value to your flooring investment by providing you with many years of use.
+In addition, it provides a welcoming place for your family to live in.

 To help promote a healthy indoor environment, Citrus Bright endeavors to inform and educate its customers by providing carpet care recommendations that if followed will extend the life of your carpet.